PinakiRay015/github-tutorials/README.md

 <br>

 ## Git status: 👇
-To track the state of the code <br>
+To track or check the state of the code <br>
 <t> command :- git clone 'repository link'